coralproject/ask-docs/docs_dir/contribute/coral_naming.md

 Elkhorn coral is a coral species that builds large branches.
 These branches create habitats for other species.

-This makse sense because Elkhorn is an form composer and embeddable builder: it, too, creates habitats for other species to come into the Coral ecosystem. https://en.wikipedia.org/wiki/Elkhorn_coral
+This makes sense because Elkhorn is an form composer and embeddable builder: it, too, creates habitats for other species to come into the Coral ecosystem. https://en.wikipedia.org/wiki/Elkhorn_coral

 ### Pillar